Turing-Project-Manager/CodeHerdAPI/README.md

 # CodeHerd API

 This API provides data storage and retrieval for the CodeHerd frontend.
-This project is a project management solution for Turing students allowing them to keep all necessary project materials and links in one place to combat the split nature of typical project management.
+This is a project management solution for Turing students allowing them to keep all necessary project materials and links in one place to combat the split nature of typical project management.

 ## Setup